Table of contents

 In basic pneumatic systems, air is compressed and fed via valves to the desired location.
 The energy stored in the compressed air is then converted into kinetic energy and used in specific ways, for example, to move a cylinder piston in a specific direction.

-• Compressed air generation: The required ambient air is drawn in by one or more compressors and then compressed to between 6 and 40 bar depending on requirements.
-For high air pres-sures that are only needed for a certain period of time, a compressor with speed control is used.
+- Compressed air generation: The required ambient air is drawn in by one or more compressors and then compressed to between 6 and 40 bar depending on requirements.
 Compressing air generates heat that can also be used as a source of heat energy.

-• Compressed air treatment: The compressed air is freed from impurities such as dust or pollen using various filter systems.
-This is important to ensure that the pneumatic systems have the longest possible service life.
+- Compressed air treatment: The compressed air is freed from impurities such as dust or pollen using various filter systems.
+This is important in ensuring that the pneumatic systems have the longest possible service life.

-• Compressed air distribution: Compressed air is distributed via pipes.
+- Compressed air distribution: Compressed air is distributed via pipes or hoses.
 To prevent the air from becoming contaminated again, the pipes must be leak-proof and emit as little rust or water as possible.
 In most cases, storage facilities are also integrated into the pipe networks.

 Where is pneumatics used?